Opportunity Cost Calculator

 Consider Non-Monetary Returns

-While this calculator focuses on financial returns, remember that opportunity cost can also involve non-monetary benefits like experience, time savings, or personal satisfaction.
-Factor these qualitative aspects into your final decision.
+While this calculator focuses on financial returns, opportunity cost can also involve non-monetary benefits like experience, time savings, or personal satisfaction.
+A $5,000 gap may be worth accepting if Option A offers career growth.

 Evaluate Risk Profiles

-If Option B offers a higher return but comes with significantly higher risk, the opportunity cost might be justified.
-Always assess the risk-adjusted returns, not just the raw financial numbers.
+If Option B offers a higher return but comes with significantly higher risk, the $5,000 opportunity cost might be justified.
+Always assess risk-adjusted returns, not just raw numbers.

 Account for Time Horizon